'Will keep best interests in mind': US on foreign students' visa move

 It is understood that India''s border row with China figured in the talks between Foreign Secretary Harsh Vardhan Shringla and US Under Secretary of State for Political Affairs David Hale though there was no mention of it in the press statements issued by the two sides.

-In a statement, the US State Department said Hale and Shringla agreed to consult closely on all challenges and endeavour to support each other''s objectives, adding the discussions included ongoing threats to the rules-based international order, maritime security, and the global response to the COVID-19 pandemic.
+In a statement, the US State Department said Hale and Shringla agreed to consult closely on all challenges and endeavour to support each other's objectives, adding the discussions included ongoing threats to the rules-based international order, maritime security, and the global response to the COVID-19 pandemic.

 It said both officials pledged to remain in close contact on regional and international issues of mutual concern.